DataDog/documentation/content/en/synthetics/api_tests/tcp_tests.md

 TCP tests allow you to monitor whether or not low-level TCP connections can be established on the ports of given hosts, ensuring the availability of several key services such as `SSH` (22), `SMTP` (25), `DNS` (53), VPN over `HTTPS` (443), and any custom services living on other ports.
 With built-in response time data, track the performance of your network applications and receive alerts in case of unexpected slowness.

-TCP tests can run from both [managed][1] and [private locations][2] depending on whether you want to launch your TCP connections from outside or inside your network.
+TCP tests can run from both [managed][1] and [private locations][2] depending on your preference for running the test from outside or inside your network.
+TCP tests can run on a schedule, on-demand, or directly within your [CI/CD pipelines][13].

 ## Configuration